awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-connect-userhierarchygroup.md

 ### Specify a user hierarchy group<a name="aws-resource-connect-userhierarchygroup--examples--Specify_a_user_hierarchy_group"></a>

-The following example specifies an user hierarchy group for an Amazon Connect instance\.
+The following example specifies a user hierarchy group for an Amazon Connect instance\.
 This example specifies a user hierachy group for the instance on top of existing HierarchyStructure

 #### YAML<a name="aws-resource-connect-userhierarchygroup--examples--Specify_a_user_hierarchy_group--yaml"></a>

 ```
 AWSTemplateFormatVersion: 2010-09-09
-Description: Specifies an user hierarchy group for Connect Instance
+Description: Specifies a user hierarchy group for an Amazon Connect instance
 Resources:
     HierarchyGroup:
     Type: 'AWS::Connect::UserHierarchyGroup'
     Properties:
       Name: 'exampleUserHierarchyGroup'
-      InstanceArn: 'arn:aws:connect:us-west-2:111222333444:instance/instance-ed42-41ec-8b6a-555555555555'
+      InstanceArn: 'arn:aws:connect:region-name:aws-account-id:instance/instance-arn'
 ```